dlion/smagenBot/README.md

 ![screen1](http://i.imgur.com/ZM2MzKa.png)

 ## TODO
-* Start plugin
+- [ ] Start plugin
-* Move plugins directory on the root of the repo
+- [ ] Move plugins directory on the root of the repo
-* More plugins
+- [ ] More plugins
+- [x] if use /command@nickname your bot answer only if nickname is his name

 ## Author
 * Domenico Luciani aka DLion